Simon Family Passport to Israel

 Grants for teens interested in visiting Israel

-Trips may be funded up to 30% of the eligible expenses with a maximum of $6,000 per student.
+If awarded the grant, TJF will fund up to 30% of eligible trip expenses, with a maximum of $6,000 per student.

 Simon Family Passport to Israel Grant Recipient: Jordan Parker-Ashe